esacdab/cdab-testsuite/Use Cases/Scenario 2 - Rapid Mapping/integration.md

 ## Integration procedure

-1. Open Jupyter Notebook on the virtual machine.
+1. Open Jupyter Notebook on the virtual machine or within the environment provided through the target site's web interface.
 [10%]

 2. Upload the files scenario code files (_burned\_area.ipynb_ and the two helper _*.py_ files) to the workspace folder using the Jupyter upload functionality.
 [20%]